Special Collections and Preservation Division

 Series VII: Parks, 1915-1955 (predominately 1940s)

 The two major parks of the community, Palmer Park and West Pullman Park, are represented in this small series by newsclippings and programs, and are arranged in alphabetical order.

 Series VIII: Schools, 1922-1960

-The material in this series includes such items as attendance records, historical sketches, newsclippings, programs and various publications such as school newspapers and yearbooks, on many of the grammar and high school of the Calumet area.
+The material in this series includes such items as attendance records, historical sketches, newsclippings, programs and various publications such as school newspapers and yearbooks, on many of the grammar and high schools of the Calumet area.
 Material is arranged alphabetically by school name.

 There are also two Scrapbooks with the collection.
-The first concerns Lake Calumet Harbor and contains newsclipping on the opening of the harbor, the Cal-Sag Channel Project, and the continued growth and development of Lake Calumet Harbor between 1949 and 1959.
+The first concerns Lake Calumet Harbor and contains newsclippings on the opening of the harbor, the Cal-Sag Channel Project, and the continued growth and development of Lake Calumet Harbor between 1949 and 1959.
 The second scrapbook is a collection of two series of articles which appeared in the South End Reporter, a local Calumet region newspaper.
 The first series is entitled "Who's Who in the Greater Pullman Safety Forum."
-Appearing twice monthly from 1937 to 1941.
-These articles were short biographical sketches dealing with the executive committee of the forum.
+Appearing twice monthly from 1937 to 1941, these articles were short biographical sketches dealing with the executive committee of the forum.
 The second series was called "Know Your Neighbor," and appeared weekly from 1938 to 1942.
 This series consisted of biographies and "interesting sidelights in the lives of South End men and women."
 Both scrapbooks are in box 8.